-We may not be able to obtain an EUA from the FDA or comparable foreign regulators due to the emergence of variants, such as the Omicron BA.2 variant, which has shown reduced in vitro susceptibility to adintrevimab.
+We may not be able to obtain an EUA from the FDA or comparable foreign regulators due to the emergence of variants, such as the currently circulating Omicron sublineages, which have shown reduced in vitro susceptibility to adintrevimab.

-Based on feedback received from the FDA in the second quarter of 2022, we decided to pause our planned submission of an EUA request for adintrevimab as a result of the Omicron BA.2 subvariant becoming the predominant variant in the United States.
-Published data has shown that in in vitro assays, adintrevimab has markedly reduced neutralization activity against the Omicron BA.2 subvariant.
-While we intend to continue to engage with the FDA and to monitor the evolution of SARS-CoV-2 and the in vitro activity of adintrevimab against predominant variants in the United States to determine the optimal timing for an EUA request, we cannot be certain that we will submit an EUA for adintrevimab or whether an EUA will be granted if we do submit such request.
+While we intend to continue to engage with the FDA and to monitor the evolution of SARS-CoV-2 and the in vitro activity of adintrevimab against predominant variants in the United States to determine the optimal timing for an EUA request, we cannot be certain that adintrevimab will neutralize future variants and that we will submit an EUA for adintrevimab or whether an EUA will be granted if we do submit such request.